pr4aveen/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to start a timer for a specific project in the list
+1. User requests to start a timer for a specific project in the list.
-2. Momemtum starts the timer for the project
+2. Momemtum starts the timer for the project.
-3. User requests to end a timer for a specific project in the list
+3. User requests to end a timer for a specific project in the list.
-4. Momemtum ends the timer for the project
+4. Momemtum ends the timer for the project.
-(For all use cases below, the **System** is the `ProjectBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ProjectBook` and the **Actor** is the `user`, unless specified otherwise).

-**Extensions**

-1. User requests to start a timer for a specific project in the list
-2. Momemtum starts the timer for the project
-3. User works on their project for an amount of time
-4. User requests to end a timer for a specific project in the list
-5. Momemtum ends the timer for the project
-6. Momentum displays the time period that the timer ran for

 **Extensions**